in the Category: news

 #10 Natasja Mabesoone : The Portmanteau Princess

-In this temporary world, we’ve launched The Art Series, providing you with an access to exclusive artworks specially made for our community.
-Every Friday, you, as a Subbacultcha member, will get a work made by local and international creatives.
+In March until September 2020, we’ve launched The Art Series, providing our members with access to exclusive artworks specially made for our community.
+As a Subbacultcha member, you received 16 artworks made by local and international creatives.

 Her work consists of layered etchings and drawings, often shown in a handmade frame.
 In the soft ground etchings, known by their French name ‘vernis mous’, various objects, like flowers, fabrics, and embossed paper, are pressed into a varnish before placing the plate into a mordant.
 This fundamental layer concedes additional imagery (drawings or monoprints) to waft on top of, through or underneath a background made out of coloured soft ground etching.
 Her pictorial vocabulary derives from bus trips, cartoons, elements of board games, Hannah Weiner, the animal kingdom, the hermetic poems of Stephane Mallarmé, Sudoku and word play.